COVID-19 pandemic in New York City: Education

 On March 8, 2020, all NYC school trips were canceled.
 On March 13, de Blasio stated that he would keep the schools open, citing the need for school meal programs and child care to continue.
 On March 15, all schools in the New York City Department of Education (NYCDOE) system closed until at least mid-April.

-On April 11, de Blasio ordered all schools to remain closed for the rest of the academic year, while Cuomo insisted that the authority to close and reopen schools throughout the state belonged to himself as the governor, not to de Blasio or any other mayor.
+On April 11, 2020, de Blasio ordered all schools to remain closed for the rest of the academic year, while Cuomo insisted that the authority to close and reopen schools throughout the state belonged to himself as the governor, not to de Blasio or any other mayor.
 On May 1, Governor Cuomo announced that all schools would be closed for the academic year and continue to provide distance education.

-On July 2, de Blasio announced that schools would be opening in September.
+On July 2, 2020, de Blasio announced that schools would be opening in September.
 Cuomo's office said the final decision will be made by the governor's office, based on the infection rate in the state: "You can't open a school if the virus is on the increase."
 New York City said that full remote learning would be an option even if schools do reopen.

-As of July 30, the city was planning for 2 to 3 days of classroom instruction, with remote learning on other days.
+As of July 30, 2020, the city was planning for 2 to 3 days of classroom instruction per week, with remote learning on other days.
 School staff would be tested for COVID-19 before the start of the school year.
 There were plans for confirmed cases: